This is how you’ll look for a job in 2019

 Chris O’Neal, evangelist at Workfront, believes voluntary job boards will be big in the coming year.
 “The future enterprise will create internal job boards of important work that needs to be done, and ask interested individuals and self-organizing teams to volunteer to work on the jobs that are most exciting to them,” O’Neal explains.
 “Like a corporate backlog that is up for grabs.”
 He says this will allow more team members to do work that matters to them personally.

-Ben Reuveni, CEO of InnerMobility, which is powered by Gloat‘s AI technology, says that apps InnerMobility draws on employees’ skills, past experiences, and future goals to match them with projects, job swaps, mentorships, as well as new positions that will add real value to their career ambitions.
+Ben Reuveni, CEO of Gloat‘s AI technology, says that apps like InnerMobility draws on employees’ skills, past experiences, and future goals to match them with projects, job swaps, mentorships, as well as new positions that will add real value to their career ambitions.
 “Employees are able to simply swipe on opportunities of interest to achieve horizontal career growth as well as traditional vertical progression,” he says.

 “Smart companies that truly value their talent and work in more digital ways, will embrace this and provide–or at least facilitate and encourage–such opportunities,” maintains Puthiyamadam.
 If they don’t, he cautions, the most valuable employees will be snapped up by companies that will.